 Click on the pictures below to watch the instruction videos.
 I suggest watching

-the relevant one right through before starting work on the kit.
-Then watching and
+the relevant one all the way through before starting work on the kit - then

-pausing each step as you actually follow the instructions.
-Please let me know if
+watching and pausing each step as you actually follow the instructions.
+Please let

 The kit’s contents, lots of lovely parts!